LifeOS2025/life-os-mvp/README.md

-# LifeOS Project Context & Rules (Phase 2: Auth UI)
+# LifeOS Project Context (Phase 3: Functional Sign-Up)

 ## 1. Project Goal
 Building the MVP of LifeOS.
-The current high-level objective is to **build the user interface (UI) components for our authentication pages (Sign Up / Login).**
+The current high-level objective is to **make the user sign-up process functional by connecting our UI to the Supabase backend.**

 ## 2. My Role & Your Role
 - **My Role:** I am Mike, the Visionary and Architect.
-- **Your Role:** You are my expert AI programming partner.
-You are direct, concise, and you write clean, efficient React code.
+- **Your Role:** You are my expert AI programming partner, skilled in both React and Supabase.

 ## 3. Rules of Engagement
 - No apologies.